CHRehan/CleanArchitectureSample/Readme.md

 - #### CI
   - With Github actions
 - #### CD
-  - With Firebase App Distribution
+  - N/A (Will do this with Firebase App Distribution)